Seanmclem/Web-Component-Dev-Environment/README.md

 ## Building
+Make sure you have installed dependencies via `npm install`

 `npm run build` then look in the `dist` folder

 Also, `npm run start` will host a local dev server `localhost:9000`